lucianghinda/allaboutcoding/clnv6ixud00080ame89i4bric.md

 ### Four: Is `my_method` defined in Object or added to Object?

-Just to push things more, let's try to find out what kind of mechanism is used to add this method inside the `Object` (well from how I formulated this you probably can guess):
+Just to push things more, let's try to find out what kind of mechanism is used to add this method to the `Object` (well from how I formulated this you probably can guess):

 ```ruby